xrchz/rocketarb/README.md

 - It is safe to unexpose your node's RPC port after you're done with `rocketarb` if you prefer leaving it hidden.

-# Do it without a flash loan
-- Pass the `--no-flash-loan` option to use capital (e.g. 16 ETH, or whatever the `--amount` of your minipool deposit is) in your node account instead of a flash loan.
+# Control how the transaction is funded
+Pass the `--funding-method` option to control how the arb is funded:
+- `--funding-method uniswap` (the default) will swap directly with a Uniswap pool, getting a flash loan from the pool and using it to fund the rEth deposit.
+This is relatively cheap on gas, so it's more efficient when the premium is small.
+- `--funding-method flashLoan` will take out a dedicated flash loan, and then use the loaned funds for the arbitrage.
+The swap is done via 1inch, ensuring an optimal route.
+- `--funding-method self` will use funds in the local wallet to fund the arbitrage.

+Why choose one over another?
+Each has tradeoffs:
+- `self` and `flashLoan` allow more flexibility in the route the swap takes, so big swaps might give more optimal arbs with these two options.
+- `self` and `uniswap` don't require an explicit flash loan step, reducing gas costs.
+- `self` allows you to keep the minted rEth for yourself, rather than selling it back for a profit

+Our overall recommendation is:
+- use `uniswap` if the premium is small (less than 0.5% or so) to keep gas costs down
+- use `flashLoan` when the premium is larger to ensure an optimal swap
+- use `self` if you have the funds and want to do something special like keep the minted rEth for yourself.

+# Additional funding notes
-- Why do this?
-It could reduce the total gas cost, and thereby increase profits.
-You can control the gas limits with the various `--X-gas-limit` options.
+- You can control the gas limits with the various `--X-gas-limit` options.
-- Warning: with `--no-flash-loan` there is no check for minimum profit, i.e. the `--gas-refund` option is ignored.
-Check the premium is healthy (e.g.
-  \>1%) with the `--premium` option first.
+- Warning: with `--funding-method self` there is no check for minimum profit, i.e. the `--gas-refund` option is ignored.
+Check the premium is healthy (e.g. \>1%) with the `--premium` option first.
 - By default `rocketarb` tries to arb both the minipool deposit amount and any free space in the deposit pool.
-If you do not have enough capital to additionally cover the existing free space in the deposit pool, pass the `--no-use-dp` option.
+With `--funding-method self`, if you do not have enough capital to additionally cover the existing free space in the deposit pool, pass the `--no-use-dp` option.

 # Do it without connecting to the smartnode
 By default `rocketarb` uses the smartnode daemon to sign all transactions.
 For